 Defined benefit plans

-In respect of certain employees, provident fund contributions are made to trusts administered by the Company.
-The interest rate payable to the members of the trust shall not be lower than the statutory rate of interest declared by the Central Government under the Employees Provident Funds and Miscellaneous Provisions Act, 1952 and shortfall, if any, shall be made good by the Company.
+In respect of certain employees, provident fund contributions are made to trusts administered by the Company The interest rate payable to the members of the trust shall not be lower than the statutory rate of interest declared by the Central Government under the Employees Provident Funds and Miscellaneous Provisions Act, 1952 and shortfall, if any, shall be made good by the Company

 The liability in respect of the shortfall of interest earnings of the Fund is determined on the basis of an actuarial valuation.
-The Company also provides for retirement/post-retirement benefits in the form of gratuity, pensions (in respect of certain employees), compensated absences (in respect of certain employees) and medical benefits (in respect of certain employees) including to the employees of Group Companies.
+The Company also provides for retirement/post-retirement benefits in the form of gratuity, pensions (in respect of certain employees), compensated absences (in respect of certain employees) and medical benefits (in respect of certain employees) including to the employees of group companies.

-For defined benefit plans, the amount recognised as 'Employee benefit expenses' in the standalone statement of profit and loss is the cost of defined benefit obligation resulting from employee service in the current period ('current service cost') and the costs of individual events such as changes in past service benefits and settlements (such events are recognised immediately in the statement of profit and loss).
+For defined benefit plans, the amount recognised as 'Employee benefits expense' in the standalone statement of profit and loss is the cost of defined benefit obligation resulting from employee service in the current period ('current service cost') and the costs of individual events such as changes in past service benefits and settlements (such events are recognised immediately in the statement of profit and loss).
 The amount of net interest expense calculated by applying the liability discount rate to the net defined benefit liability or asset is charged or credited to 'Finance costs' in the standalone statement of profit and loss.
 Any differences between the expected interest income on plan assets and the return actually achieved, and any changes in the liabilities over the year due to changes in actuarial assumptions or experience adjustments within the plans, are recognised immediately in 'Other comprehensive income' and subsequently not reclassified to the standalone statement of profit and loss.

 The defined benefit plan surplus or deficit on the Balance Sheet date comprises fair value of plan assets less the present value of the defined benefit liabilities using a discount rate by reference to market yields on Government bonds at the end of the reporting period.

 All defined benefit plans obligations are determined based on valuations, as at the Balance Sheet date, made by independent actuary using the projected unit credit method.
-The classification of the Company's net obligation into current and non-current is as per the actuarial valuation report.
-Refer Note 39 for Employee benefit Plan calculations.
+The classification of the Company's net obligation into current and noncurrent is as per the actuarial valuation report.
+Refer Note 39 for Employee benefit plan calculations.

-Other Short-term benefits
+Other Short term benefits

 Termination benefits